botofancalin/Esp32_debug_template/README.md

  ![image](img/bar.jpg)

-- You can use Py Build to build the project using Cmake
+- You can use `Py Build` to build the project using Cmake and ninja build (faster than "make")
-- After build, you can flash the project to target using Py Flash command
+- After build, you can flash the project to target using `Py Flash` command
+- After flashing, you can debug the project

 3. Happy Debugging:

  !["image"](img/Esp32_win_gdb_debug.jpg)